Bikeman868/UrlRewrite.Net/README.md

 in the `Application_Start` method of `Global.asax.cs` if you are using ASP.Net.
 Similar application startup places exist for MVC, OWIN and other web development frameworks.

-The Initialize method takes a number of parameters, and they are all optional.
-The `Initialize()` method parameters are:
+The `Initialize()` method takes a number of optional parameters as follows:

 ## `log`
 The Rewrite Module will log exceptions always, and can optionally log a trace of the rewrite rule execution for